 - Teachers are responsible and accountable for the progress and development of all the pupils in their class. - If a Teacher has an initial concern a Cause for Concern form will be completed an sent to the SENCO. - This will be followed by a 6 week block of high-quality teaching (First Quality Teaching).
-This is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils. - Following the First quality teaching block, it is then decided it the child needs to progress onto a Personalised Learning Plan.
+This is our first step in responding to pupils who have SEN. This will be differentiated for individual pupils.

+Following the First quality teaching block, it is then decided it the child needs to progress onto a Personalised Learning Plan.
+Plans are created and stored on Insight Tracker.
 These are reviewed every 6 weeks.